Skip to main content

 Mixed-fleet operators moving dry boxes, reefers, and ISO tank containers — where higher-deposit equipment carries proportionally higher leakage risk

-lock All container pickup and return documentation is encrypted on-device and during transfer.
-Storage is GDPR-compliant and hosted in secure EU-based cloud infrastructure.
+All container pickup and return documentation is encrypted on-device and during transfer.
+Storage is EU-hosted with privacy-by-design and role-based access controls.
 Role-based access controls ensure shipper inspection records are accessible only to authorised personnel — in your operation and externally.

 Security, Compliance & Audit Trail

-Every pickup capture, return capture, access event and distribution event is logged automatically — no manual entry required
+Every pickup capture, return capture, access event and distribution event is logged automatically — including photo edits, tags, notes, and later changes

 Shipper inspection records are held in a separate, secure tenant — not accessible to depots or shipping lines unless explicitly granted via guest portal